qingshan070/virtual-world-framework/README.md

 ## Suggested Reading Order

-To understand the framework, we recommend reading the materials in this order:
+To understand the infrastructure, we recommend reading the materials in this order:

 1. Top-level architecture design
 2. Sentient-world / personality engine documents